Staff Sergeant Cody L. Renwick continues family legacy with first overseas deployment

 Perhaps Internal Accounting Staff Member Joey Hicks said it best: “What we did was the least we could do.
 Cody had bigger things to worry about, so this was something we could handle in his absence.
 Sometimes you don’t know how much you can impact someone’s life until you try.”

-Cody nominated, and the DOD/ESGR awarded the Patriot Award to, Joey Hicks, Karen Allen, Bill Labadie, Bonnie Kozikowski, Dan Trotta, Melanie Ceo, Kathy Downey, Jessica Otte, Elaine Corriero, Teri Herzog, Dorinda Berkley, Mary Milawski, and Tom Kinder.
+Cody nominated, and the DOD/ESGR awarded the Patriot Award to, Joey Hicks, Karen Allen, Bill Labadie, Bonnie Kozikowski, Dan Trotta, Melanie Ceo, Jessica Otte, Elaine Corriero, Teri Herzog, Dorinda Berkley, Mary Milawski, and Tom Kinder.